 Comprehensive Examinations in Course of Program

 Graduate students who have completed all formal coursework (or will complete all formal coursework in the current term) and are preparing for comprehensive examinations as a final requirement may meet the full course of study requirement.
-Decisions will be made on a case by case basis in consultation with the student's academic advisor.
+Decisions will be made on a case by case basis in consultation with the student's IS and academic advisor.

 Illness or Medical Condition